donile/notes/restful-web-api.md

     * API fails to provide response to valid request
     * Level 500 status codes

+## Repository Pattern

+### Benefits

+Switch out persistence technology while still adhering to the contract defined by the repository interface(s).

+Use different persistence technology depending upon requirements.
+For example one query might use Entity Framework while another might use ADO.NET or even pure SQL.

 ## Getting Resources

 ### Working with Parent/Child Relationships